 Shaping the Organic Farming Movement in NJ

-Since its inception in 1985, NOFA-NJ has shaped the organic and sustainable growing movement in New Jersey and nationally through policy action, events, and outreach.
+Since its inception in 1985, NOFA-NJ has shaped the organic growing movement in New Jersey and nationally through policy action, events, and outreach.
 In cooperation with many partners and coalitions in all arenas of the food and environmental realm, NOFA-NJ’s policy work has impacted development and implementation of national organic standards, development of the Organic Materials Review Institute (OMRI) approved materials list, and the formation of State of New Jersey’s organic certification program.
 In 2000, NOFA-NJ was awarded a delegate seat at New Jersey’s Annual Agricultural convention.

-NOFA-NJ’s policy efforts work to encourage policies and regulations that support sustainable farms and farmers, specifically:
+NOFA-NJ’S Policy Efforts work to encourage policies and regulations that support sustainable farms and farmers, specifically.

-- Oppose regulation that supports the use of synthetic chemicals, genetically engineered organisms, and other agricultural practices that are detrimental to natural plant systems, degrade water quality or damage soil fertility in the region.
+- Oppose regulation that supports the use of synthetic chemicals, genetically modified organisms, and other agricultural practices that are detrimental to natural plant systems, degrade water quality or damage soil fertility in the region.

 NOFA POLICY COMMITTEE AGENDA SEPTEMBER 14, 2021 Past action still under review; SADC Soil Disturbance on Preserved Farmland proposed rules- Cali attending SADC Meeting and will report to the Committee.
 Policy Committee has submitted letter to support...

 “We recognize and acknowledge, our Environmentally Focused colleagues – New Jersey Conservation Foundation, NJ Sierra, Delaware Riverkeeper Network, Environment NJ, Clean Water Action, Sourland Conservancy, Berks Gas Truth, and Sunrise Hunterdon among others – in...